Khopa/CordovaService/readme.md

 ##What is injected into your manifest

-This plugin will inject a boot receiver in your manifest The permission "android.permission.RECEIVE_BOOT_COMPLETED" (Run at startup) will be added to allow starting services at device startup.
+This plugin will inject a boot receiver in your manifest.

+The permission "android.permission.RECEIVE_BOOT_COMPLETED" (Run at startup) will be added to allow starting services at device startup.

 For more details, look up for yourself in plugin.xml.